Article • 27 min read

 1. Initial reply email template

-If you need more time to answer a particular request, it’s best to send the customer an initial reply email acknowledging that their message was received.
+If you need more time to answer a particular request, it’s best to send the customer an initial reply email acknowledging that you received their message.
 Make sure to apologize for the inconvenience and promise to have an answer within a certain time frame.

 Here is a sample email template for immediately responding to a support request.